Bible based evidence that contradicts the viewpoints given in the article: 'Discipline That Can Yield Peaceable Fruit.' Watchtower 1988, April 15.

 Whenever someone get's disfellowshipped or leaves the organization, Jehovah's Witnesses in good standing with the organization are punished at the same time.
 Everyone is punished.
 Faithful Jehovah's Witnesses can no longer have a relationship with disassociated parents, children, brothers, sisters, cousins, ... and life long friends without paying a steep price.
 See Jehovah's Witnesses Rules

 Thus the righteous and the unrighteous are punished.
 It would be like everyone on the highway getting a speeding ticket, just because one person disobeyed the law.
 How would you feel if you got a speeding ticket because someone else was going too fast?
 Would that be fair?
 Would you complain?
 Of course you would.
 Jehovah would too.
 JW's say Jehovah is a God of justice.
-WT Aug 15, 2007, 'Jehovah Is a Lover of Justice'
+Watchtower Aug 15, 2007, 'Jehovah Is a Lover of Justice'

 Disfellowshipping involves judging people on behalf of God.
 It means isolating unworthy individuals from 'God's organization' and 'the Christian congregation'.
 Some are not disfellowshipped.
 They just leave.
 Or they 'disassociate' themselves.
 These people are judged as 'apostates'.
 Disassociated persons are treated the same way as disfellowshipped JW's.
 For example, if a Jehovah's Witness willingly and unrepentantly agrees to a blood transfusion to save their life or the life of a loved one, they are not disfellowshipped.
 Instead they automatically 'disassociate' themselves by default.
 Either way, they are judged harshly and shunned by those inside the organization.